The Best Places To Visit In Colorado

 The town is loved by the rich and the famous, with high-end luxury resorts, boutique shopping, fine dining, and celebrity vacation homes.
 At the same time, it’s also a very relaxed place with something to offer for all kinds of travelers.

-Best known for its winter activities, Aspen is a real skiers paradise.
+Best known for its winter activities, Aspen is a real skiers’ paradise.
 There are four different ski resorts in the Aspen-Snowmass area with slopes for all difficulty levels.
 In addition, you’ll find a big variety of other winter activities such as cross-country skiing, tubing, snowshoeing, ice skating, and more.

-In summer, Aspen is a great destination for hiking, biking, and other outdoor fun for the entire family.
-The scenery is stunning and there are many ways to enjoy the mountains even if you don’t hike.
-You can visit America’s most photographed mountains Maroon Bells or take the Silver Queen Gondola for amazing views from Aspen Mountain.
+You can visit America’s most photographed mountains, Maroon Bells, or take the Silver Queen Gondola for amazing views from Aspen Mountain.
 And definitely be sure to drive over Independence Pass, which is one of the most scenic roads in Colorado.

 Aspen is also a beautiful fall destination.
-In September, aspen trees color yellow painting the scenery in the most beautiful colors.
+In September, aspen trees color yellow, painting the scenery in the most beautiful colors.

 In addition to all the outdoor activities, Aspen also has rich cultural life with a beautiful Art Museum, an opera house, and a big variety of festivals and celebrations.
 Whether you come here for nature, shopping, culture, or a mix of it all – you’ll find plenty of things to see and do in Aspen.
+You don’t want to miss this pick of the best places to visit in Colorado.

-PRACTICAL INFORMATION: Depending on which time of year you are visiting Aspen, you may or may not need a car.
+Depending on which time of year you are visiting Aspen, you may or may not need a car.
 If you are there in the summer, a car is the best way to get around and reach all the hiking trails.
 In winter, an efficient public transport system will take you to the main ski areas.
 Driving there from Denver takes up to 4 hours.

 Maroon Bells and Crater Lake